 Some starter tips:

 Just know that you deserve to be where you are.
 We may not know each other but regardless, I believe that.
 It’s all too easy to downplay ourselves and to overanalyse the tiny mistakes that make us human, but in the long-run it’s our successes that matter, no matter how small they may be.
 And if you’re thinking they’re small, here’s an affirmation for you: they probably aren’t.
 You’re not giving yourself the credit you deserve.
 Take it, because if you don’t then someone else certainly will.

 Believe in yourself, first and foremost.
 Other people do, so why don’t you?

-Buzzfeed recently ran a community poll on what imposter syndrome feels like, and some of the responses are familiar, upsetting, and just plain shocking.
+Buzzfeed recently ran a community poll on what impostor syndrome feels like, and some of the responses are familiar, upsetting, and just plain shocking.
 If this is something you feel like you experience and struggle with, I’d love to hear from you.

-*I say women because I know of very, very few men who are affected by Imposter Syndrome, although I’m sure they’re out there.
+*I say women because I know of very, very few men who are affected by Impostor Syndrome, although I’m sure they’re out there.
 If that’s you, come and talk because I’d love to discuss and hear of your experiences, too.